These inexpensive cell phone plans could cut down your cell phone bill

 Boost Mobile gives cheap no-contract phone plans on the Sprint network.
 In reality, it’s owned by Sprint.
 It provides single line 2GB of LTE data and unlimited talk, text, starting at $30 per month with auto-renewal and if you want data it’s available at $5 per GB which you can add on your own by logging into your account.
 There is also an unlimited data plan that begins at $50 a month and includes mobile-optimized streaming video, music and games.

-Family plans are available starting at and allow for up to 5 lines.
-All Boost plans include mobile hotspot, unlimited music streaming from Spotify, Pandora and more.
+Family plans are also available allowing up to 5 lines.
+All Boost Mobile plans comes with Pandora, unlimited music from Spotify, Mobile hotspot and more.
 Optional add-ons include international calling and boostTV.

-Boost offers a selection of budget phones online and in-store, but you may be able to bring your unlocked phone to Boost.
-Enter your phone’s info online to see if it’s eligible then visit a Boost Mobile store to get your SIM card, choose your plan, and reactivate your phone.
+Boost Mobile offers a wide selection of cheap phones online and in-store, but you might be able to bring your unlocked cell phone to Boost Mobile.
+Enter your cell phone’s info online to check if it’s eligible then visit a Boost store to get the SIM card, select your plan, and reactivate the phone.

 Note: Boost Mobile offers a $5 discount per month for autopay.

 - $35/month: Unlimited talk, text, and 3 GB of data with a mobile hotspot.

 - $50/month: Unlimited talk, text, and data with 12 Gigs Mobile Hotspot plus streaming Videos, Gaming & Music.